NESTLab/aws-deepracer/README.md

 Technically, you should be able to run nodes that use deep reinforcement learning models to drive your vehicle.
 However, if you use the nodes provided by AWS they may not work out-of-the-box without `root` access.

 ### Running ROS 2 nodes for autonomous navigation (w/ deep RL)
-If you need to implement deep reinforcement learning models using AWS-provided nodes (*i.e.*, via the vehicle control page) to drive your vehicle, you can just restart the `deepracer-core` service.
+If you need to implement deep reinforcement learning models using the AWS-provided nodes (*i.e.*, via the vehicle control page) to drive your vehicle, you can just restart the `deepracer-core` service.
 ```
 sudo systemctl enable deepracer-core.service # for launching at startup
 sudo systemctl start deepracer-core.service